Pay Per View Difficult for Cable TV Operators, MultiChoice, Others Tell Senate

 He, therefore urged the National Assembly to amend the NBC Act to give it powers to regulate prices in the industry.

-Onyebuchi nevertheless said the agency will continue to engage the operators in order to ensure sanity in the industry.
+Onyebuchi nevertheless said the agency would continue to engage the operators in order to ensure sanity in the industry.

-The Director, Tax Policy and Advisory, Federal Inland Revenue Service (FIRS), Temitayo Orebajo, said the cable TV operators are concerned about making profits despite the harsh operational environment.
+The Director, Tax Policy and Advisory, Federal Inland Revenue Service, Temitayo Orebajo, said the cable TV operators are concerned about making profits despite the harsh operational environment.

-“However, the FIRS believe that the migration will not affect their income, rather they would get more subscribers.”
+“However, the FIRS believe that the migration will not affect their income, rather they would get more subscribers,” he added.

-Mr. Abubakar Ladan, who representated the Minister of Communications, Abubakar Ladan, also stressed the need to amend the NBC Act to enable the agency sanction erring Cable TV operators.
+Mr. Abubakar Ladan, who represented the Minister of Communications, Abubakar Ladan, also stressed the need to amend the NBC Act to enable the agency sanction erring Cable TV operators.

 Ladan, who is the Director/ Secretary, Frequency Management Council, pledged that the ministry was doing everything to protect the interest of Nigerians.